 Asphalt Shingles

-Asphalt shingles are most popular choice in Jefferson City and across Central Missouri.
+Asphalt shingles are the most popular choice in Jefferson City and across Central Missouri.
 They are cost-effective, available in dozens of colors and profiles, and perform well in our climate.
-GAF’s Timberline HDZ line offers impact-resistant options that are particularly valuable in our hail-prone region.
+GAF’s Timberline HDZ line offers impact-resistant options that are valuable in our hail-prone region.
 Most asphalt shingle roofs last 20 to 30 years with proper ventilation and maintenance.

 Metal Roofing